impactupgrade/hubspot-java-client/README.md

 ## License

-Licensed under the GNU LESSER GENERAL PUBLIC LICENSE (LGPL) V3.
-See lgpl-3.0.txt for more information.
+Licensed under the Apache License 2.0.
+See LICENSE for more information.